Ball's Pyramid: Survey and exploration

+In June 1822 the Russian naval sloop Apollon, under the command of a Lieutenant Krushchev, reconnoitered and recorded the location of Ball's Pyramid.

 In May 1853, Henry Mangles Denham with HMS Herald and HMS Torch surveyed the area around Lord Howe Island including Ball's Pyramid, producing the first chart of the pyramid.

 The first recorded person to go ashore is believed to have been Henry Wilkinson, a geologist at the New South Wales Department of Mines, in 1882.

 In 1964, a team from Sydney attempted to climb to the summit of the pyramid.
 However, the climbers were forced to turn back on the fifth day as they ran short of food and water.
 The expedition was the idea of Australian adventurer Dick Smith, who was a member of Rover Scouts at the time.
 The expedition also involved other members of the Scouting movement and other people.
 Smith went on the expedition, but did not attempt the climb due to an unexpected medical operation two weeks before the expedition.

 Ball's Pyramid was first climbed on 14 February 1965 by Bryden Allen, John Davis, Jack Pettigrew and David Witham of the Sydney Rock Climbing Club.
 Jack Hill of New Zealand then climbed to the summit with Pettigrew on the following day.
 Don Willcox and Ben Sandilands were part of the support team.

 In 1979, Smith returned to the pyramid, together with climbers John Worrall and Hugh Ward.
 They successfully reached the summit and unfurled a flag of New South Wales provided to them by Premier Neville Wran.

 Climbing was banned in 1982 under amendments to the Lord Howe Island Act, and in 1986, all access to the island was banned by the Lord Howe Island Board.
 In 1990, the policy was relaxed to allow some climbing under strict conditions, which in recent years has required an application to the relevant state minister.